uhayat/pypcp/README.md

 JSON Support
 ------------
-You can also results for each command.
+You can also get results for each command in JSON format.
 For above example JSON result will look like bellow:

     $ {'command_status': 'success', 'node_count': 2}